Education

 Daniel Bishop has been adjunct lecturer in music in music in general studies at the Indiana University Jacobs School of Music since 2010.

-Bishop completed his Ph.D. in Musicology at the Jacobs School of Music (2016), where he also earned his M.A. in Music History (2006).
+Bishop completed his Ph.D. in Musicology at the Jacobs School of Music (2016), where he also earned an M.A. in Music History (2006).
 A native of upstate New York, he also holds a B.M. in cello performance and music education from the Crane School of Music at the State University of New York College at Potsdam (2004).

-In August of 2021, he published his first book, The Presence of the Past: Temporal Experience and the New Hollywood Soundtrack (Oxford University Press, 2021), a study of American Cinema of the 1960s and 70s and the role of the soundtrack in creating sensibilities of temporal and historical experience.
-His research interests include film music and sound, aesthetics and philosophy, and sound studies.
+Bishop’s first book, The Presence of the Past: Temporal Experience and the New Hollywood Soundtrack (Oxford University Press, 2021), was a study of American cinema of the 1960s and 70s and the role of the soundtrack in creating sensibilities of temporal and historical experience.
+His work has been published in the edited collections Critical Insights: Bonnie and Clyde (Salem Press, 2016) and Haunted Soundtracks: Audiovisual Cultures of Memory, Landscape, and Sound (Bloomsbury, 2023).

-Bishop has also presented his work at numerous conferences, including meetings of the American Musicological Society, Society for Cinema and Media Studies, and the annual Music and the Moving Image conference held by the New York University Steinhardt School.
+His research and reviews have been published in The Journal of Musicological Research, Journal of the Society for American Music, and Notes: The Quarterly Journal of the Music Library Association.
+He has presented his work at numerous conferences, including meetings of the American Musicological Society, Society for Cinema and Media Studies, and the annual Music and the Moving Image conference at the Steinhardt School at New York University.